-Before I came to Iceland for the third time I saw a quite nice picture of a little waterfall called Brúarfoss (Bridge Waterfall).
-It derives its name from a natural stone arch over the river near the waterfall in earlier times.
+Before I came to Iceland for the third time, I saw a quite nice picture of a little Iceland waterfall called Brúarfoss (Bridge Waterfall).
+This Iceland waterfall derives its name from a natural stone arch over the river .
 I was fascinated by the thousands of small waterfalls running into a deep blue gap and my photographer’s heart started beating faster.
-I started searching on several maps and after a while I was able to print out a plan of the area where this little hidden gem called Brúarfoss should be found.
-Back in Iceland in late October on a very rainy day I started together with my wife early in the morning from Reykjavik and took road 1 up to Mosfellsbær and further on into the Laugarvatn area where the Brúarfoss is situated in a large summer house area.
+I started searching on several maps.
+After a while I was able to print out a plan of the area where this little hidden gem called Brúarfoss is.
+In late October on a very rainy day I set out with my wife early in the morning from Reykjavik.
+We took road 1 up to Mosfellsbær and drove to the Laugarvatn area where the Brúarfoss is situated in a large summer house area.

 Although I had seen a lot summer house areas I couldn’t remember such a huge one.
-After driving half an hour through the area we got totally stuck in one of the numerous roads.
-But we were lucky enough to find a really nice man (the only person we met on our whole trip on that day), smoking in front of his summer house, who told us that our aim was just five minutes away from the place we got stuck.
+We drove for an half an hour but got lost in one of the numerous road.
+We were lucky to find a nice man (the only person we met on our whole trip on that day) He was smoking in front of his summer house and showed us the way.

 Full of enthusiasm my wife and I dressed up into our raincoats and started the short walk.
 After a few minutes on a quite good walking path we crossed a small bridge and found another small path leading through little trees and bushes right to the Brúarfoss.
-Normally all of this would have been a really easy thing, but after it had been raining for the whole last week the complete area was flooded including the path which we wanted to take.
-Just a five minutes’ walk away from our aim we got stuck again.
-Just thinking for a minute we came to the decision that I would try my luck while my wife would wait for me.
+This should have been easy.
+However, it had been raining for a week so the area was flooded.
+The path we wanted to take was inundated with water.
+We decided that I would try my luck while my wife waited for me.

-The way out of the summer house area was quite easy as we knew this time how to drive the shortest way.
+The way out of the summer house area was quite easy.
 Since that time we returned several times to the Brúarfoss, in summer, in autumn and in winter.
-Every time we were fascinated again by the beauty of this little waterfall.
-As I do a lot of photo works I took several pictures all through the years.
-I hope they can bring you a little bit of that feeling we had while watching this hidden gem.
+The beauty of this little waterfall fascinated us.
+I hope my photographs can bring you a little bit of that feeling we had while watching this hidden gem.

 Take road 1 up to Mosfellsbær.
 Turn into road 36 to Þingvellir.
 From there take road 365 to Laugarvatn and in addition take road 37 in the direction to the Geysir.
 About 2-3 kilometres after you crossed road 355 you will reach a large summer house area on the left side.
 Take the first road into this area and drive straight ahead.
 Just follow this way since you reach a bigger path with two tracks.
 Turn left since you reach the end of this road.
-There you can park your car and follow the little foot path right over the first bridge and further till you reach the waterfall.
+There you can park your car.
+Follow the little foot path right over the first bridge and further till you reach this special Iceland waterfall.